jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 import { foo, bar, baz } from "foo";
 ```

 **Warning:** The `{ .. }` syntax here may look like an object literal, or even an object destructuring syntax.
-However, it's form is special just for modules, so be careful not to confuse it with other `{ .. }` patterns elsewhere.
+However, its form is special just for modules, so be careful not to confuse it with other `{ .. }` patterns elsewhere.

 The `"foo"` string is called a *module specifier*.
 Because the whole goal is statically analyzable syntax, the module specifier must be a string literal; it cannot be a variable holding the string value.